 Take to a kayak and get a very different perspective on Hobart!

-Roaring 40s Kayaking offer a few different tours, but we think their 2.5hr Hobart Kayak Tour is the best bang for your buck.
+Roaring 40s Kayaking offer a few different tours, but I think their 2.5hr Hobart Kayak Tour is the best bang for your buck.

 The tour departs from historic Battery Point, taking you past craggy shores, tall wooden sailing ships, and into the mirror-flat waters of Sullivans Cove where you’ll relax with a lunch of delicious fish and ships from one of Hobart’s famous fish punts!